Do we need a disruption reset?

 The reality is that societal leaders have no real control over the fortunes of their people.
 That illusion worked okay for a few hundred years, but the game is up.
 You can almost hear the tear of social contracts being ripped up.
 The post-industrial age puts us all back out on the savanna.
 That’s not great news if you are an overbred Labrador Retriever or a denatured process worker.

 Societal leaders need to accept what is happening and put plans in place to empower the citizens.
 Our natural desire for security and certainty is being replaced by increased uncertainty and volatility.
 But those citizens that adapt will be trading the comfort of security with the excitement of freedom.
+We are entering an era of increased disruption.
 This is how we were designed to live.

 I have written about creating a super-resilient society here.